Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/KeepSoftwareUpToDate.md

 Subscribe to announcement lists for Tomcat, the TDS and any other software you deploy, to stay abreast of new versions released due to security issues.

 As soon as a security issue is disclosed, potential attackers will begin trying to exploit that vulnerability.
-It is important that you upgrade your software before an attacker uses the vulnerability against you.
+It is important you upgrade your software before an attacker uses the vulnerability against you.

 ## Resources